PROGRAMME SYLLABUS Preliminary, not confirmed

 Informatics encopasses interdisciplinary studies of the design, application, use and benefits of information technology.

-Within the courses, there is a great emphasis on both lectures and students’ own work developing their analytical ability and holistic systems approach.
-The teaching consists of lectures, seminars, laboratory work and project work.
-Exercises and laboratory work are designed to correspond clearly to real cases and scenarios.
-During the teaching, there will also be several pieces of project work linked directly to industry.
+The courses place great emphasis on ensuring that both lectures and independent work help students develop their analytical skills and holistic systems thinking.
+The teaching consists of lectures, seminars, laboratories, and project work.
+Exercises and laboratories are designed to clearly correspond to real-life cases and scenarios.
+Throughout the program, there are several project assignments directly connected to the industry.

-Compulsory coursework assignments throughout the period of studies will be added to students’ portfolios.
-Scientific working methods provide an analytical and reflective approach in the practical applications and the project work with a particular focus on the main area of informatics.
-In the programme’s advanced courses, students should be able to independently identify and resolve problems and carry out project tasks within set frameworks.
-The technology courses are carried out based on a sustainability perspective, taking economic, social and environmental responsibility.
+Mandatory assignments throughout the program are collected in the student’s portfolio.
+Scientific methods provide an analytical and reflective approach in practical applications and project work, with a particular focus on the student’s main field of study, Informatics.
+In the advanced courses, students are expected to independently identify and solve problems and complete project tasks within given frameworks.
+The technical courses are conducted from a sustainability perspective, incorporating economic, social, and environmental responsibility.

 Programme Progression

-During year 3, students also have the opportunity to carry out studies abroad with relevant course content.
+In the third year, students also have the opportunity to study abroad with subject-relevant courses.

 Courses